lwsjs/local-web-server/README.md

 ### Single Page Application

-Serving a Single Page Application is as trivial as specifying the name of your single page:
+Serving a Single Page Application (e.g. a React or Angular app) is as trivial as specifying the name of your single page:

 ```sh
 $ ws --spa index.html